chawlasaksham/XTENSIVE/README.md

 ### app.js
 - it is the main file that runs the website basically it gives the cloud related information and the route related information

+### cloudconfig
+- contains the code for connecting cloud.

 ### schema.js
 - it contains joi that validates data entered by user it is according to the format.